hereliesadvaith/Odoo/associated_products/README.md

 1. Go to the 'Contacts' app in Odoo.
 2. Open the customer for which you want to enable associated products.
 3. Add products you want in the 'Associated Products' field.
 4. Save the changes.
-Now when you select a customer in sales quotation and enable the associated products check box, the associated products will automatically populated into the sales order lines.
+Now when you select a customer in sales quotation and enable the associated products check box, the associated products will automatically populate into the sales order lines.